elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 Elasticsearch codebase that `ActionListener` is used pretty much everywhere that needs to perform some asynchronous and nonblocking
 computation: the uniformity makes it easier to compose parts of the system together without needing to build adapters to convert back and forth between different kinds of callback.
-It also makes it easier to develop the skills needed to read and understand all the asynchronous code, although it definitely takes practice and is certainly not easy in an absolute sense.
+It also makes it easier to develop the skills needed to read and understand all the asynchronous code, although this definitely takes practice and is certainly not easy in an absolute sense.
 Finally, it has allowed us to build a rich library for working with `ActionListener` instances themselves, creating new instances out of existing ones and completing them in interesting ways.
 See for instance: